MobiKin

 force restart android phone

-Safe Mode is a feature on the Android OS used to solve problems with configuration incompatibilities.
-Restarting the device in the mode will load only the System's core apps.
-Now, let's see how to fix Android phone stuck in the boot loop by enabling Android safe mode:
+Safe Mode on Android loads only core system apps, helping resolve configuration issues and app conflicts.
+Now, let's see how to fix the Android phone stuck in the boot loop by enabling Android safe mode:

 • Reboot your device with which you are facing the loop issue.